fervartel/vagrant-ubuntu1/README.md

 - [Vagrant](https://www.vagrantup.com/downloads.html)

 ## Advantages
-The main advantage of using vagrant for this kind of testing environment is that it's blazing fast to deploy and it adds a Zshell flavor to give a new look to your terminal.
-The use of [Oh-My-Zsh](https://github.com/robbyrussell/oh-my-zsh) makes it really fun to use while while adding some interesting visual features (especially when using GIT every day!)
+The main advantage of using vagrant for this kind of testing environment is that it's blazing fast to deploy.

+The addition of Zshell gives a new look to your terminal.
+The use of [Oh-My-Zsh](https://github.com/robbyrussell/oh-my-zsh) makes it really fun to use while adding some interesting visual features (especially when using GIT every day!)